telerik/winforms-docs/knowledge-base/virtualgrid-column-sort-index.md

 ---
 title: How to show column sort index in RadVirtualGrid
-description: This article shows column sort index in RadVirtualGrid.
+description: This article shows how to add a column sort index in RadVirtualGrid.
 type: how-to
 page_title: How to Show Column Sort Index in VirtualGrid
 slug: virtualgrid-column-sort-index